 The group defines the parameter set used as the basis for the Diffie-Hellman key calculation during phase 1.
 "MODP" as supported by Bintec gateways stands for "modular exponentiation".
-Three different settings can be selected: 768, 1024 or 1536 bits.
+MODP 768, 1024 or 1536 bits can be selected as well as the value default.